 The Qur’an tells us that the default condition of humanity is forgetfulness and heedlessness.
 This means an inability or unwillingness to pay full attention to divine signs.
 By not paying attention to the signs of God, we forget who we really are.
 As a result, we get caught up in the world of serial time, in the world of yesterday and tomorrow, and lose sight of what is infinitely more real than this.
 Iqbal advices the person who is imprisoned in serial time to look within.
 There is a whole different world within our own hearts, a world waiting to be discovered by those who would pay attention to it by freeing themselves of the tyranny of yesterday and tomorrow, i.e., those who would transcend serial time.
 This world within, infinitely more real, is far beyond the fragmented sense that we normally have of past and future, and yet this world is always already available to us.
 Finding, experiencing, and enjoying this world is nothing more than a matter of paying attention.
 This world within is the source of power, confidence, freedom, and creativity.

 For Iqbal, we are imprisoned in the world of serial time because we have convinced ourselves that time is a straight line.
-To take time as a straight line is an illusion, albeit a necessary and useful one, that the thinking mind creates in order to meet the practical needs of the human organism.
+To take time as a straight line is to fall for an illusion—albeit a necessary and useful one—that the thinking mind creates in order to meet the practical needs of the human organism.
 Thought, or what Iqbal elsewhere calls “logical understanding,” is an essential tool for human flourishing on earth, a tool that has an inherent tendency to “pulverize” time into past and future by imagining it as a straight line.
 When time is conceived of as a straight line, we imagine ourselves as standing at a particular point on that line, with something called the “past” existing behind us and something called the “future” lying ahead of us.
 This view of time as a straight line gives rise to the metaphor of life as a “journey.”
 Such a linear understanding of time comes almost naturally to us; it allows us a great deal of practical advantage in negotiating and managing our existence here on earth.
 And yet, it is a fiction . . . ultimately unreal.
 Failing to recognize serial time as a fiction is what Iqbal means by our “imprisonment” in the fetters of yesterday and tomorrow.

 You were the elixir, but became a handful of dust